Daveawb/UnderStated/README.md

 [![Build Status](https://travis-ci.org/Daveawb/UnderStated.svg?branch=master)](https://travis-ci.org/Daveawb/UnderStated)

 ## Why use an FSM?
-FSM's are a resource that allow developers tight control over resources within an application.
+FSM's allow developers tight control over the state of different resources within an application.
 There are many articles detailing FSM's and what they are and what they're capable of so I won't go into much detail here.
+Safe to say, by managing state within an FSM you centralise and manage state simply and cleanly without needing to build it into your business logic.
+There are plenty of examples within this repository that should give you an idea of the practical uses of an FSM.
+Some good examples are present in libraries such as Redux, Angular UI Router and Apollo.
+Whilst this is an implementation for PHP where state isn't as much of a problem as other languages or technologies (Browser based JS and more importantly NodeJS) a well constructed FSM can ease the burden of building and rationalising large scale applications.

 ## Requirements
 - \>= PHP 7.0
-- \>= Laravel 5.4
+- (optional) \>= Laravel 5.4

 ## Installation
 ### Composer